eaprelsky/infodynamics/book/08_testing_the_theory.md

 Most importantly, these insights translate into practical applications that improve education, communication, and human understanding.

-**Information physics is not just a theory—it's a validated framework for understanding and optimizing human cognition.**
+**Information dynamics is not just a theory—it's a validated framework for understanding and optimizing human cognition.**

 ---

-*"The best way to learn about information physics is to experiment with it yourself.
+*"The best way to learn about information dynamics is to experiment with it yourself.
 Every notebook linked in this chapter allows you to test the theory on new data, explore the models interactively, and discover the electrical dynamics of your own mind."*

 **🔗 Start Exploring:** [Notebook 8.11: Personal Circuit Analysis](../analysis/notebooks/personal_analysis.ipynb)